The Material: The Most Important Part of a Seal

 HNBR’s Characteristics at a Glance

-- lubricating oils and hydraulic oils of the groups H, H-L, H-LP and greases based on mineral oil
+- Good resistance to: butane, propane, mineral oils and petrol as well as light heating oil and diesel fuel, vegetable and animal oils and fats, lubricating oils and hydraulic oils of the groups H, H-L, H-LP and greases based on mineral oil

-CANNOT be used with brake fluids based on glycol ether, aromatic hydrocarbons and polar solvents.
+- Not resistant with brake fluids based on glycol ether, aromatic hydrocarbons and polar solvents

 NBR (Acrylonitrile Butadiene Rubber)